Whatsapp Icon

 Melanoma, a type of skin cancer, requires diligent care and precautions.
 While professional medical treatment is paramount, self-care also plays a crucial role in managing and preventing melanoma.
 Below are several self-care activities that support skin health and overall well-being.

 • Regular Skin Checks: Conduct monthly examinations of your skin for any new moles or changes to existing moles.
-Look for the ABCDEs of melanoma: Asymmetry, Border irregularity, Color changes, Diameter larger than 6mm, and Evolving size, shape, or color.
+Look for the ABCDEs of melanoma: Asymmetry, Border irregularity, Color changes, Diameter larger than 6mm, and Evolving size, shape, or colour.

 • Sun Protection: Use a broad-spectrum sunscreen with an SPF of 30 or higher.
 Apply it generously to all exposed skin, even on cloudy days, and reapply every two hours or after swimming or sweating.